-1. Submit the SPH Class Permissions Google request form
+1. Submit the SPH Class Permissions Google request form by August 25, 2025

-- 2. An SPH staff member will provide you the class number and instructions below. - 3.
+- 2. An SPH staff member will provide you with the class number and instructions below. - 3.
 Once you have the class number, follow the Student Specific Permissions guide to search for and enroll in the class - a.
 Note: You are using a Student Specific Permission, so you will leave the General "Permission Number" blank - 4.
-Finally, check in my.sdsu.edu to make sure your class is added - a.
-The last day to add a class in Fall 2024 is September 9, 2024.
-Since you need permission and a class number, please check on this no later than September 3 and email your faculty again if needed.
+Finally, check in my.sdsu.edu to make sure your that class is added - a.
+The last day to add a class in Fall 2025 is September 8, 2025.
+Since you need permission and a class number, please confirm in mySDSU that your registration was successful no later than September 4 and email your faculty again if needed.